nomic-ai/gpt4all/gpt4all-chat/build_and_run.md

 ## Prerequisites

-On Windows and Linux, building GPT4All requires the complete Vulkan SDK.
-You may download it from here: https://vulkan.lunarg.com/sdk/home
+You will need a compiler.
+On Windows, you should install Visual Studio with the C++ Development components.
+On macOS, you will need the full version of Xcode&mdash;Xcode Command Line Tools lacks certain required tools.
+On Linux, you will need a GCC or Clang toolchain with C++ support.

-macOS users do not need Vulkan, as GPT4All will use Metal instead.
+On Windows and Linux, building GPT4All with full GPU support requires the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) and the latest [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

 ## Note for Linux users